Meriem1551/printf/README.md

 <h4>12.
 Every time that I wanted to give up, if I saw an interesting textile, print what
  ever, suddenly I would see a collection  </h4>
-Handle the - flag character for non-custom conversion specifiers.
+<p>Handle the - flag character for non-custom conversion specifiers.</p>

 <h4>13.
 Print is the sharpest and the strongest weapon of our party </h4>
 Handle the following custom conversion specifier: